AdyGCode/SaaS-FED-Notes/2026/Session-12/slides-12-authentication/slides.md

 ## Authentication

-- **Who are you?**
+- <strong class="text-amber-500">Who are you?</strong>
     - Proves identity
     - Usually involves:
         - Email / username
         - Password
         - Token or session

 ::right::

 ## Authorisation

-- **What are you allowed to do?**
+- <strong class="text-amber-500">What are you allowed to do?</strong>
     - Checks permissions
     - Happens after authentication

 <!-- Presenter Notes: